ggez/ggez/README.md

 ggez is a Rust library to create a Good Game Easily.

 More specifically, ggez is a lightweight game framework for making 2D games with minimum friction.
 It aims to implement an API based on (a Rustified version of) the [LÖVE](https://love2d.org/) game framework.
-This means it will contain basic and portable 2D drawing, sound, resource loading and event handling.
+This means it contains basic and portable 2D drawing, sound, resource loading and event handling.

 ggez is not meant to be everything to everyone, but rather a good base upon which to build.
-Thus it takes a fairly batteries-included approach without needing a million additions and plugins for everything imaginable, but also does not dictate higher-level functionality such as physics engine or ECS.
+Thus it takes a fairly batteries-included approach without needing a million additions and plugins for everything imaginable, but also does not dictate higher-level functionality such as physics engine or entity component system.
 Instead the goal is to allow you to use whichever libraries you want to provide these functions, or build your own libraries atop ggez.

 ## Features

 * Filesystem abstraction that lets you load resources from folders or zip files
-* Hardware-accelerated rendering engine built on the `gfx-rs` graphics engine
+* Hardware-accelerated 2D rendering built on the `gfx-rs` graphics engine
-* Playing and loading .ogg, .wav and .flac files via the `rodio` crate
+* Loading and playing .ogg, .wav and .flac files via the `rodio` crate
-* TTF font rendering with `rusttype`, as well as bitmap fonts
+* TTF font rendering with `rusttype`, as well as bitmap fonts.
 * Interface for handling keyboard and mouse events easily through callbacks
 * Config file for defining engine and game settings
-* Easy timing and FPS measurement functions
+* Easy timing and FPS measurement functions.
+* Math integration with nalgebra
+* Some more advanced graphics options: shaders, sprite batches and render targets

 ## Usage